-- Self as a concept – which has an existential frame and deep-rooted beliefs of ‘who I am,’ ‘what I think,’ ‘what I feel’, etc..
+- Self as a concept – existential and deep-rooted beliefs about who we are.

-- Self as a process – which has a time frame and includes ideas about present, past, and future.
+- Self as a process – evolving ideas about the self in the present, past, and future.

 When we are aware of our experiences and can look at them from an objective viewpoint, we can handle the flow of emotions with more efficacy.

-A crucial component of ACT is personal values and judgment.
+Personal values and judgment constitute a crucial component of ACT.
 The therapy incorporates a variety of practices and self-help tools that allow individuals to choose their life goals while understanding the underlying value systems that guide their choices.

 6. Committed actions